HRCI is proud to offer a suite of eight certifications for every stage of your HR career.

 - requires recertification, which makes sure that you stay current in the HR profession through continuing education

 - allows you to put the letters after your name

 In other words, certification typically consists of the three "E"s: education, experience and examination.
-All HRCI Certifications have earned program wide accreditation from the National Commission for Certifying Agencies (NCCA).
+All HRCI certifications are developed and administered following industry recognized standards, and all programs except aPHRi are accredited by the National Commission for Certifying Agencies (NCCA).